jbelelieu/zen2_docs/article_ideas/stages_of_product_Design_and_coding.md

 	- You don't need 100% coverage, but
 	- You should absolute have code coverage against core functionality
 		- Core functionality is defined as anything that if it failed, would cost your customers users/money.
+- When coding, focus on how what you're building could be chopped off and released as its own package.
+	- Where different clients will use the same code, release those as their own packages.
+- Code should be selfdocumenting as much as possible, but where that isn't possible, leave notes explaining the decision making process.

 ## Take breaks and Shift focus